 10 Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all my pleasure… Isaiah 46:9-10

-Open theism is the belief that God does not know the future because he has given man the freedom to choose.
-One web site gave the following definition: Though omniscient, God does not know what we will freely do in the future.
+Open theism is the belief that God does not fully know the future because he has given man the freedom to choose.
+One website gave the following definition: Though omniscient, God does not know what we will freely do in the future.

-This is not true, for the Bible is full of references of God declaring future events long before they happened and the outcome of the choices made by individuals long before those individuals were born.
+Contrary to the ideology open theism, the Bible cites many references in which God declared future events long before they happened, and the outcome of those events because of the choices made by individuals long before those individuals were born.

 Consider for a moment the Biblical record of the betrayal of Jesus by Judas, which was foretold hundreds of years before Judas was born.

 Yea, mine own familiar friend, in whom I trusted, which did eat of my bread, hath lifted up his heel against me. ~ Psalm 41:9

 Verily, verily, I say unto you, The servant is not greater than his lord; neither he that is sent greater than he that sent him.
 If ye know these things, happy are ye if ye do them.
 I speak not of you all: I know whom I have chosen: but that the scripture may be fulfilled, He that eateth bread with me hath lifted up his heel against me. ~ John 13:16-18

 In John 17, Jesus praying regarding his disciples says the following: